dolmagrg123/budget_management/README.md

 ---

 This is a quick overview of the `Transaction` class and how to use it in the budget tracker project.

+# Budget Class Documentation

+This class represent the budget user sets for each of their categories.

+# User Class Documentation

+This class represent each user and their name